 Step 9: Pull Changes to a Live Environment from GitHub

-OK so, everything is configured and working well.
-Now, we need to pull changes from the GitHub repository to a WordPress site on Cloudways.
+Everything is configured and working well.
+We must pull changes from the GitHub repository to a WordPress site on Cloudways.

-From Cloudways platform, get into your application and then navigate to Application Management > Deployment via Git, hit the Pull button.
+From the Cloudways platform, get into your application and then navigate to Application Management Deployment via Git; hit the Pull button.

 Bingo!